- Home

 Before we examine some of the ways we can find inner peace, it’s important to understand exactly what the phrase means.

-Finding inner peace might evoke images of someone meditating on a remote mountaintop, or at the least relaxing at a peaceful wellness retreat.
+Finding inner peace might evoke images of someone meditating on a remote mountaintop, or at the very least, relaxing in a peaceful wellness retreat.
 And while it’s true that inner peace is often associated with Buddhism, it doesn’t have to be about religion or spirituality.
 It’s just about a state of mind.

 When you have inner peace, your mind is quiet – free from worry and harmful negative thoughts.
-You carry a sense of peace within yourself, so even during times of stress or chaos, you have the ability to remain calm and peaceful.
+You carry a sense of peace within yourself, so even during times of stress or chaos, you can remain calm and peaceful.

 Achieving inner peace doesn’t mean being passive or quiet, or not having any fun.
-It doesn’t have anything to do with how you appear from the outside.
+It has nothing to do with how you appear on the outside.
 It isn’t about what’s happening in your daily life at all.
-Rather, it’s a state of mind that allows us to let go of stresses and worries that weigh us down and reconnect with our true selves.
+Rather, it’s a state of mind that helps to let go of stresses and worries that weigh us down and reconnect with our true selves.

 Inner peace can give us clarity, happiness, and contentment.
 It can teach us to accept ourselves and accept change, to become more resilient, and to be the best possible version of ourselves we can be.
 It can give us the peace of mind we need in a world that’s deafeningly loud.